Links on Android Authority may earn us a commission. Learn more.

 Topgo cup holder phone mount: Best for keeping your dashboard clear

 Cup holders are another key feature in just about every car.
 They can do far more than hold cups and water bottles, too.
-If you find that you have a cup holder to spare, you might want to consider this pick from Topgo.
-It’s hands-down the best way to keep your dashboard and vents clear because it doesn’t need either one of them.
+If you have a cup holder to spare, you might want to consider this pick from Topgo.
+It’s hands-down the best way to keep your dashboard and vents clear, because it doesn’t need either one of them.

 The flexible arm offers almost limitless possibilities.

-You shouldn’t have any trouble setting up the Topgo car phone holder, just drop it in your cup holder and go.
+You shouldn’t have any trouble setting up the Topgo car phone holder.
+Just drop it in your cup holder and go.
 The flexible arm works a bit like a bendy straw in that you can twist it and wiggle it into any position you can imagine.
-Just be careful if you let your kids sit in the front seat — they may find completely new ways to reposition the arm.
+Just be careful if you let your kids sit in the front seat — they may find entirely new ways to reposition the arm.

 If you’re already limited on cup holders, the Topgo may not be quite right for you.
 It also brings your eyes away from the road, which is a danger in and of itself.
-Those of you ready to give it a shot can get yours for $32.99.
+Also, there’s an upgraded version of this cupholder mount, but we see no benefit to it, other than some design changes.
+Take a look at it, if interested.

 - Doesn’t block your view